How To decide your Artistic Identity and Business Focus | Part 2

 - In an ideal world, what do you want to achieve?

-- Wear the shoes of a potential client of your endeavour: what are the “must haves” that need to be in place to keep you coming back?
+- Wear the shoes of a potential client of your endeavor: what are the “must haves” that need to be in place to keep you coming back?

 - Who do you want your clients to be–what are the characteristics of the people and businesses who you enjoy working with?